 SERVICING FOR PEACE OF MIND

 Now I am responsible for keeping BBM up to scratch, I have found it helpful to have some forms printed to remind me of what is required.
 The Annual Service form picks up the important items at least once a year.
-I usually do this before the MOT (or now after the last salt on the road) in the spring.
+I used to do this before the MOT (but now after the last salt on the road) in the spring.
 The Regular Attentions are used more flexibly, depending on the mileage done and about to be done.
 Before a long trip (anything over 500 miles) I would go through both lists, if not using the car much I would draw a line through that month.
 As in all things Austin Seven, common sense needs to be applied.
 Anything that needs to be looked at that is non-urgent can be noted down and sorted out in the winter.
-This winter I intend to fit a replacement dynamo, no use carrying a spare that is not proven on the car and remove the sliding roof to check the parts normally hidden.
+I occasionally remove the sliding roof to check the parts normally hidden.

 The last time I tested the compressions of the cylinders the results were as shown.